 Wilhite, Wilhoite, Wilhoit Families and other spelling variations

-I have included here the ancestry of Johann Michael Willheit and some of his descendants.
-Much of my research is on my line which is through James Wilhite who married Comfort Stansbury.
+Included here is the ancestry of Johann Michael Willheit and some of his descendants.
+Much of the researcher's research is on line which is through James Wilhite who married Comfort Stansbury.
 James is believe to have been the son of Adam Wilhite, son of Conrad Wilhite, son of Tobias Willheit, son of the immigrant Johann Michael Willheit.
 James's family settled in Knox County Tennessee and was prominent in the New Hopewell Baptist Church on Kimberlin Heights Road in Knoxville.
 The first Church was built on land donated by James.

-I have also included some information on collateral lines particularly information from other researchers who have shared their information with me.
-Also included is additional research on those collateral lines that I have done.
+Researcher has also included some information on collateral lines particularly information from other researchers who have shared their information with the researcher.
+Also included is additional research on those collateral lines by the researcher.